 Along with gladioli, lilies and begonias, dahlias are one of the most important and popular summer flowering bulbs.
 This is due to the many colors and flower types available.
 They are also easy to use.
 About 200 years ago, the first Dahlia came from Mexico to Western Europe.
 Many new varieties with new shapes and colors are developed every year.

-Applications: borders, and different per type also in pots and containers.
+Applications: borders, and depending on the type also in pots and containers.
 Can also be used as cut flowers in the garden.

 - Location: full sun